yujinyan/blog/content/blog/posts/notes-rabbitmq-spring-boot.md

 The routing mechanism further decouples the publisher and subscriber, making it easy to adapt to different workflows.
 It may look overwhelming at first sight, so we are sticking with the simplest Direct Exchange for the time being.
 In this case, the message will be routed to subscribing queues with the same routing key.

 To learn more about RabbitMQ and AMQP, I would recommend [<cite>RabbitMQ in Depth</cite>](https://www.manning.com/books/rabbitmq-in-depth).
-Its clear explanation and illustration make it easier to grasp the concepts.
+Its clear explanation and illustration make it easier to grasp these concepts.

 ### Declarative configuration with Spring AMQP